-Simpson University is authorized by the Department of Veterans Affairs to certify students who are working toward approved degree programs for benefits under Chapter 30 (Montgomery GI Bill), 33 (Post 9/11 GI Bill), 31 (Vocational Rehabilitation and Employment), 35 (Dependent Education Assistance) and 1606 (Montgomery GI Bill Selected Reserve Educational Assistance).
+Simpson University is authorized by the Department of Veterans Affairs to certify students who are working toward approved degree programs for benefits under Chapter 30 (Montgomery GI Bill ®), 33 (Post 9/11 GI Bill ®), 31 (Vocational Rehabilitation and Employment), 35 (Dependent Education Assistance) and 1606 (Montgomery GI Bill Selected Reserve Educational Assistance).
 Those interested in attending Simpson University under any of these chapters should visit the Veterans Success Center to receive aid in applying for benefits.
+All covered individuals, Chapter 33 or Chapter 31, are permitted to attend and participate in courses of education after receipt of the Certificate of Eligibility without penalty, late fee or denial of access to courses.